 - build a new dwelling house on a small lot

 - build a multiple dwelling (units or apartments) or dual occupancy

 - build a new dwelling house

-- renovate an existing dwelling house, multiple dwelling or dual occupancy on a site located within a neighbourhood plan area or an overlay area.
+- renovate an existing dwelling house, multiple dwelling or dual occupancy on a site within a neighbourhood plan area or overlay area.

-The Queensland Government regulates fencing, including how disputes between neighbours are resolved.
+The Queensland Government regulates fencing, including how to resolve disputes between neighbours.

 The Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 deals with constructing and repairing fences that divide adjoining land.
-It aims to help you obtain a monetary contribution from your neighbour and includes instructions about how to resolve any disputes.
+It aims to help you obtain a monetary contribution from your neighbour.
+Instructions include how to resolve any disputes.